 The River offers good fishing for Cod, Bass, Herring and Lobster as well as sailing and general exploring.

 The impressive Castle housing the Museum captures the imagination of thousands of visitors each year.

 A well restored Norman Church and a Methodist Chapel provide opportunities for quiet contemplation away from the hustle and bustle of the modern world.

 Local well marked and varied walks and rides for both for horse and cycle.

-Orford is famous for its local oysters and smokehouses and has two shops selling a wide range of smoked produce.
-There is a well stocked village shop, a butcher, an award winning artisan baker, an antiques shop with an estate agency, a village newsagent who delivers house to house and two gift and craft shops.
-There is also an hotel, the world famous Oysterage Restaurant, two wet fish shops and two pubs.
+Orford is famous for its local oysters and smoked food.
+There is a well stocked village shop, a butcher, an award winning artisan baker, a village newsagent who delivers house to house and gift and craft shop.
+There is also an hotel, the world famous Oysterage Restaurant, a wet fish and smoked food shop, a chocolate shop and two pubs.
 Fresh fish caught by local fishermen are sold on the foreshore.
 Orford’s economy is increasingly dependent on its tourist trade although it continues to be an active and vibrant community.